-Capital assets, which include property, plant, equipment, and infrastructure assets, are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and a useful life of more than one year.
+Capital assets, which include property, plant, equipment, and infrastructure assets, are assets with an initial, individual cost of more than \$5,000 and a useful life of more than one year.
 Infrastructure assets capitalized have an original cost of \$25,000 or more.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.